 Unpaid invoices are all outstanding invoices of an organisation.
+Sometimes there is a dispute, but by no means always.
 They often represent the largest part of a company’s outstanding money.
 It is not unusual for 35% of all outstanding invoices to be overdue.
 This is not to say that liquidity improvement can be obtained mainly in this group.
 In addition, it is known that about 30% of all bankruptcies are solely due to a liquidity shortage.
 In this article we explain how you can solve the problem of unpaid invoices.

 Dealing with outstanding payments

 Dealing with overdue payments is often a difficult subject for many organisations.
 Contacting a customer about an outstanding invoice is gladly avoided, if possible.
 People do not want to be bothered, and maybe the invoice will be paid today.
 Nevertheless, it is wise to keep a tight rein on communication.
 After the payment term, the chance of payment decreases by about 1% per day.
 So you have to be quick.
 And customers appreciate a tight but neat follow up of the invoice process.
 It gives value to the service or product delivered.

 How to get unpaid invoices paid